 Globally speaking, the number of people living in extreme poverty has been on the decline for several decades, from 1.94 billion in 1982 to 696 million in 2017.
 This decrease is particularly encouraging because the Earth's population rose considerably during this same time period, from roughly 4.5 billion people in 1981 to more than 7.8 billion in 2021.

 While overall poverty rates have improved considerably in recent decades, several individual countries have experienced a rise in poverty.
 As previously mentioned, 696 million people still live in extreme poverty, surviving on less than $1.90 (INT) per day.
 More than 430 million of these people live in Sub-Saharan Africa, the poorest region in the world, where more than 40% of people lived in extreme poverty as of 2018.
 Many countries in which poverty is rising have been plagued by political instability or conflict.
 Others are hampered by frequent natural disasters or ongoing environmental stresses (increased drought in particular) caused by climate change.
 Several countries in Sub-Saharan Africa face both of these concerns.

-The United States has the fourth-highest poverty rate of 17.8%.
+The poverty rate in the United States varies depending upon the method of measurement.
+According to the U.S. Census Bureau, the official 2017 poverty rate in the U.S. was 12.3%.
+However, other sources placed it as high as 17.8%.
 Despite being the largest economy in the world, the U.S. also has a significant wealth inequality gap.
-The current poverty threshold in the United States is $25,700 for a family of four.
-This means that households of four with a pre-tax income under $25,700 are considered to be living in poverty.
+The 2021 poverty threshold in the United States is $26,246 for a family of four.
+This means that households with two adults, two children, and a pre-tax income of less than $26,246 are considered to be living in poverty.
 Some states are more impoverished than others, and their poverty is exacerbated by high unemployment rates and a lack of high-paying jobs.